bhsphd/FilterReg/README.md

 ### Build Instruction

-The code is developed on Ubuntu 16.04.
+The code is developed on Ubuntu 16.04, tested with `CUDA-9` and `CUDA-10`.
+The tested compilers are `gcc-5.4` and `gcc-6.0`.
+Note that `gcc-5.5` is not supported by CUDA yet and may causes erros.

 ### TODO